BhagwatiOracle/EDA-on-Titanic-Dataset/README.md

 # 🛠 Steps Performed

-1.Data Loading
+1. Data Loading

   Loaded the dataset using pandas.

-2.Data Cleaning
+2. Data Cleaning

 - Handled missing values (especially in Age, Cabin, and Embarked).